 The Tūhourangi Ngāti Wāhiao people have a proud history of performing arts that stretches back to the earliest days of tourism in New Zealand; traditional song and dance has always been a key way to welcome, enchant and enlighten visitors.

-Our twice-daily Cultural Performances pay tribute to the legacy of performing arts of our ancestors.
+Our daily Cultural Performances pay tribute to the legacy of performing arts of our ancestors.
 Every performance includes emotive and passionate use of the Waiata (songs) of our history, Patere (rhythmic chants), stick games, poi dancing and the world-famous Haka challenge.
 There’s also the opportunity for our manhuriri (guests) to take part, where you will learn the basics of Māori performing arts as well as expand your Te Reo vocabulary.

 All of the Whakarewarewa cultural shows are performed by one of Rotorua’s leading Kapa Haka groups, Te Pakira.
 Their blend of sweet sound and power is highly skillful, and many of these talented artists have followed in the footsteps of their parents and grandparents as Māori performers.
 You’ll have the chance to meet and take photos with our performers after the show.